pranigopu/pranigopu.github.io/docs/philosophy/epistemology/logic/definition.md

 ## Rule 6: Obscurity rule
 (This is a general rule for thought, not just definitions)

-Definition must be stated literally (i.e. with exact meaning), clearly and simply and economically as possible–for the relevant context.
+Definition must be stated literally (i.e. with exact meaning), clearly and simply and economically as possible – for the relevant context.
 In other words, say what you mean and mean what you say, directly, clearly, exactly and simply as possible, for the relevant context.

 ### Validation
 An unnecessarily complicated, difficult-to-retain definition defeats the essential purpose of a definition: achieving unit-economy by effectively condensing the nature of a concept in a given context.
 Note that legitimate technicality or specificity in the appropriate context is not necessarily a violation of this rule, even if the definitions seem overly complicated for someone outside this context.
 For example, the definitions of organs in medical terms would be far more specific and detailed than a layman’s definitions due to the different requirements of their respective contexts.
 Hence, the rule of obscurity, like every other rule, applies within a given context.